riolet/rix/README.md

 | hello   | =    | "Hello" |

 * Ritchie has no keywords.
 There are many symbols with predefined meanings, but the intention of Ritchie is to have all those symbols redefineable.
 Currently Ritchie has been developed with a standard dialect of Ritchie in mind, and to that effect many symbols work as keywords might otherwise have in other languages.
-For example to define a class in Ritchie, you would type
+For example to define a class in Ritchie, you would category
 ```
 SomeClass :: SomeBaseClass
 ```